Universal & Electronic Waste - Recology San Francisco

 DROP OFF

 Drop off electronic waste at the SF Transfer Station.
 You can dispose of up to 30 electronic items per month for free if they are delivered without any other type of material.
-More than 30 items are charged at a rate of $1.50 per piece.
-If the electronics are mixed with trash, the regular Recology tipping fee applies.
+If the electronics are mixed with trash, the regular Recology tipping fee applies to the whole load.

 Fluorescent Lamps

-Fluorescents can be disposed of for free at the SF Transfer Station for up to 30 lamps per month per customer.
-The fee for over 30 lamps per month is $3.00/lamp.
+Fluorescent lamps can be disposed of for free at the SF Transfer Station for up to 30 lamps per month per customer.
+See SF Transfer Station webpage for current fee for disposal of lamps over 30 lamps per month.

 Request a Special Pick Up